What Is Conversation Intelligence Software?

 4. Avoma

-Avoma is a meeting lifecycle platform that combines AI-powered conversation intelligence with collaborative note-taking and coaching features.
+Avoma is a meeting lifecycle platform built around its AI Meeting Assistant and a Conversation Intelligence add-on.
 The platform captures calls and video meetings, generates transcripts and summaries, then analyzes conversations to surface key moments and action items.
+Avoma describes itself as "an all-in-one AI to automate note-taking, scheduling, coaching, forecasting, and more."

 AI-generated summaries with action items, key topics, and deal intelligence extraction